Iram Kazimi, M.D.

 - Mood Disorders

-Iram Kazimi, M.D. is Associate Professor and Residency Training Director in the Department of Psychiatry and Behavioral Sciences.
-She also serves at Director of the Inpatient Pediatric Bipolar Program at UTHealth Harris County Psychiatric Center (HCPC).
-In addition to clinical care and research in pediatric mood disorders, Dr. Kazimi has long standing interests in teaching, mentorship and curriculum design.
+Iram Kazimi, MD, is associate professor and Residency Training Director in the Department of Psychiatry and Behavioral Sciences.
+She also serves as the director of the Inpatient Pediatric Bipolar Program at UTHealth Harris County Psychiatric Center (HCPC).
+In addition to clinical care and research in pediatric mood disorders, Kazimi has longstanding interests in teaching, mentorship and curriculum design.
 As a resident and fellow in the department, she remembers how she benefited from the incredible mentorship and experienced how transformative an outstanding educator could be.
 Her personal experiences as a trainee strongly influenced her decision to join the department as faculty in 2008.
-Her desire is to continue this tradition of excellence and develop a Psychiatry Residency program that is internationally recognized for clinical and research training as well as innovation in the dissipation of knowledge.
-Dr. Kazimi’s efforts are reflected in how well the residents perform on the annual in-service examination, the APA annual MIND GAMES competition and recognition of resident scholarly activity with national awards, scholarships and grants.
+Her desire is to continue this tradition of excellence and develop a psychiatry residency program that is internationally recognized for clinical and research training as well as innovation in the dissipation of knowledge.
+Kazimi’s efforts are reflected in how well the residents perform on the annual in-service examination, the APA annual MIND GAMES competition and recognition of resident scholarly activity with national awards, scholarships and grants.